Estate Planning 101

 • Establish testamentary trusts

-The Will is the first piece of a comprehensive estate plan.
-If you pass without a will in place, there is no method to discern how you would have preferred your assets be distributed, and they will likely pass by laws of intestacy according to the state.
+The will is the first piece of a comprehensive estate plan.
+If you pass without a Will in place, there is obviously no method to discern how you would have preferred your assets be distributed, and they will likely pass by laws of intestacy according to the state.
 This distribution pattern may align with your wishes, or it may not, but it can create more complications in the estate administration process than if you had a will in place.

-Throughout the drafting process, you have the ability to name an individual or corporate executor, who will be the party responsible for managing the estate administration.
-(In naming an executor, you should name a person or entity that you trust, that you believe is competent to administer the estate, and that has a reasonable probability of surviving you.)
-You have the opportunity in drafting a will to not only determine how assets will be distributed, but within the same document you can also name guardians for minor children (a decision which you do not want to leave to the courts) and setup testamentary trusts if needed. (more information below) The ability to name guardians for minor children is a good reason for young couples to establish a will.
+Throughout the drafting process, you have the ability to name an individual or corporate Executor, who will be the party responsible for managing the estate administration.
+(In naming an Executor, you should name a person or entity that you trust, that you believe is competent to administer the estate, and that has a reasonable probability of surviving you.)
+You have the opportunity in drafting a will to not only determine how assets will be distributed, but within the same document you can also name guardians for minor children (a decision which you do not want to leave to the courts) and setup testamentary trusts if needed (more information below).
+The ability to name guardians for minor children is a good reason for even younger couples to establish a will.

 Revocable Living Trust